The Mall Medical Clinic building is now owned by the Winnipeg Art Gallery. (photo from wag100.ca)

 The Mall Medical Clinic goes as far back as the final days of the Second World War, when two Manitoba doctors at an overseas army hospital (one ill and recovering, while the other was treating him) discussed what they would do after the war.
 They decided to create a joint medical practice for returning physicians.

-The original group of doctors involved with establishing Winnipeg’s Mall Medical included Alan Klass, Charles Bermack, Laurie Rabson, Sam Easton, David Bruser, Ruvin Lyons and Manly Finklestein.
+The original group of doctors involved with establishing Winnipeg’s Mall Medical included Alan Klass, Charles Bermack, Laurie Rabson, Sam Easton, David Bruser, Ruvin Lyons, Manly Finklestein and Norman Book.
 Early in 1947, the Mall Medical Group purchased a piece of land at the northwest corner of The Mall (at 280 Memorial Blvd.) and hired architects Green Blankstein Russell to design their clinic.
 Construction started on the two-storey building with a full basement on March 4, 1947.
 The facility was open by January 1948.

 Aside from doctor and dentist offices, the building housed a pharmacy, lab and diagnostic equipment rooms.
 By 1990, the Mall Medical Group also ran additional clinics at 1194 Jefferson Ave., 1717 Main St., and 1868 Portage Ave.